5 Exercises You Should Be Doing Before You Go Skiing 2024

 Winter Sports

-In our last post, we talked about how important it is to make sure your body is fit enough to survive the demands of a week on the slopes this winter.
+In our previous post Is Your Body Ski Fit blog, we talked about how important it is to make sure your body is fit enough to survive the demands of a week on the slopes this winter.

 Skiing exerts huge pressure on your body, with exceptional forces concentrated onto individual muscles or muscle groups.
 In fact, there isn’t a single muscle in your body that isn’t used over the course of a holiday on the slopes – and the fitter you are, the more chance you have of escaping serious injury.